vguerra/FlightDelayPrediction/report/README.md

 ### Model training

-To train our classifier we use XGBoost, which is a distributed gradient boosting library that runs on distributed environmentes providing parallel tree boosting implementations.
+To train our classifier we use XGBoost, which is a distributed gradient boosting library that runs on distributed environments providing parallel tree boosting implementations.
 The library is seamlessly integrated into Apache Spark by fitting XGBoost to the MLLIB Framework.

 #### Other alternatives